Code-Institute-Submissions/MemoryCardTwist/README.md

 To keep in with the computing theme, the card values are 1 to 12 in Binary.
 Instead of the 1 - 12 or A - L.

+I have completed the basic game where, when you click on 2 matching cards they will disappear and reveal the board area underneath.
+I will be adding the random characters in later.

 ### Leaderboard Area
 For the competitive players this allows them to see whos fastest.